ngardiner/ngardiner.github.io/ha.md

 Our Home Automation switching and routing platform provides a network backbone of up to 4Gbps, though the use of Link Aggregation on TP-Link Gigabit POE switches.
 These form the core distribution network throughout the house, with 2 ports aggregated together in each direction, carrying all of the VLANs throughout the house.

 Each of the backbone switches are connected to one TP-Link Archer C7 Gigabit Wifi router.
-These routers offer an additional 4 ports, 1 of which is reserved for WAN connectivity, and another reserved to connect to a TP-Link TL-MR3020 or TL- which were previously used as Wifi routers, but have been converted into "smart switches" capable of offloading some of the network services such as DNS and DHCP.
+These routers offer an additional 4 ports, 1 of which is reserved for WAN connectivity, and another reserved to connect to a TP-Link TL-MR3020 or TL-WR1043ND which were previously used as Wifi routers, but have been converted into "smart switches" capable of offloading some of the network services such as DNS and DHCP.

-All of the switches + routers outside of the backbone POE routers are running OpenWRT.
+All of the switches + routers outside of the backbone POE routers are running <a href="openwrt-rtr.html">OpenWRT</a>.
+The previous link goes into some detail about how network redundancy and WAN connectivity is achieved, using dynamic routing and VRRP.

+Unique to this environment are two particular features:
+- Decentralised Routing
+- Static DHCP - We use DHCP for auto-configuration of device configuration, however almost all DHCP allocations are performed from static allocations.
+There are small (4-5 IP) allocations per VLAN for each router, however these are intended for detecting the MAC addresses of new devices, which are then added as a static lease.

+Using the OpenWRT configuration tool linked in my GitHub repo, we are generating the leases from CSV files which also serve as our IPAM system.

 ### Virtualization Platform